Perfectionism

 Therapy for perfectionism is not about lowering your standards or losing motivation.
 It’s about changing your relationship with yourself so your worth is no longer tied to achievement or performance.

-Perfectionism is less about having high standards and more about the internal struggle when those standards aren’t met.
+Perfectionism isn’t just high standards—it’s the internal struggle when those standards aren’t met.

 How Perfectionism Can Show Up